lixiaisaaa/TA-Application/README.md

 Use HighCharts to display this information in an informative manner

 Above and Beyond paragraph
-Use another type of highchart (e.g., piechart) to show the current enrollments of the queried classes.
-This can be either on the same page or through another Controller endpoint and View.
-We have implemented dark mode.

 Deploy system to AWS
 Wenlin Li: https://ec2-18-208-245-224.compute-1.amazonaws.com/
 Xia Li:https://ec2-52-4-254-22.compute-1.amazonaws.com

 Utilize a "Dark Mode" for the given view.
 In your README explain what you did.
 (Optionally, added a toggle to swap between dark and light modes interactively!)
 Add some html setion for changing between dark and light modes from W3school.

-Use one of highchart's fancy charting options (you should ask the professor in class for permission if you choose this strategy).
-You might have to "make up a reason" (or data) to make this work.
-We have implemented dark mode.

 # Consulted Peers: